- Boards, Commissions & Committees

 Subject to the availability of funds in the City Budget, the Neighborhood Sidewalk Program (NSP) is intended to be used for small-scale, multi-modal projects within neighborhoods, including sidewalks and multi-use trails.
 It is recommended (but not required) that installation costs for Neighborhood Sidewalk Program projects be shared between the City and the neighborhood.

-The City of Spring Hill is pleased to announce a "Call for Projects" for 2019/2020 budget year funding of the Neighborhood Sidewalk Program.
-Sidewalk projects will be installed in the 2019/2020 budget year, which begins July 1, 2019.
-The City will receive requests from interested neighborhoods or citizen groups for projects until the deadline of 4 p.m.
-Wednesday, October 31, 2018.
+The City of Spring Hill is pleased to announce a "Call for Projects" for 2020/2021 budget year funding of the Neighborhood Sidewalk Program.
+Sidewalk projects will be installed in the 2020/2021 budget year, which begins July 1, 2020.
+The City will receive requests from interested neighborhoods or citizen groups for projects beginning Monday, Sept.
+9, until the deadline of 4 p.m.
+October 31, 2019.

 NSP Project Request Form